rlnt/idea-relentless-colors/README.md

 The color scheme also comes with a recommended font.
 [Fira Code] is the perfect coding font with its awesome font ligatures.
 You should install it before you install the scheme.

-There is also a recommended font for the console. **Relentless-Colors** uses [Consolas] for that.
-It's installed by default on some machines but make sure that you have it before you install the scheme.
+There is also a recommended font for the console. **Relentless-Colors** uses [MesloLGS NF] for that.
+Make sure that you have it before you install the scheme.

 ## **🔧 Installation**